JHU-PL-Lab/www-fpse/lecture/records.md

   | Bad _ | Ugly -> failwith "unhandled"
 ```

-We'll do this with our binary tree type to get nice naming with record notation:
+For a binary tree type the record labels are handy so you don't get the order mixed up

 ```ocaml
 type 'a bin_tree =